 The four escaped slaves had indeed made their way to William Parker’s home in Christiana.
 Parker was a fugitive who had established residence on the farm of Quaker Levi Pownall.
-Parker was a strong defender of fugitives and was known for his assistance to those traveling along the Underground Railroad.
+Parker was a strong defender of fugitives and was known for assisting those traveling along the Underground Railroad.

 On the morning of September 11, 1851, Gorsuch and his group made their way through cornfields to Parker’s tenant house on the Pownall farm.
-A marshal announced the group’s intention of apprehending Edward Gorsuch’s property.
+A marshal announced the group’s intention to apprehend Edward Gorsuch’s property.

-The inhabitants of the house denied that any property belonging to Gorsuch was on the premises.
+The house’s inhabitants denied that any property belonging to Gorsuch was on the premises.
 Both sides fired shots.
 Eliza Parker, William Parker’s wife, sounded a horn for help, and between 75 and 100 people came to the assistance of those inside the little homestead.